getgrav/grav-learn/pages/20/08.advanced/05.flex/02.concepts/doc.md

 Grav registers some Types itself. **User Accounts** and **Pages** are the built-in Flex Directories, available even when their editable Flex versions are not turned on.
 You do not register these; they are part of the framework.

+> [!WARNING]
-!!!
-Registering a Type is not the same as granting access to it.
+> Registering a Type is not the same as granting access to it.
 Since Flex Objects 1.4.3 (security fix GHSA-23vq-365v-qcmh), a Directory whose blueprint declares no permissions block is denied to every non-super-admin over the REST API.
 See the [Permissions](/20/advanced/flex/custom-types/blueprint-reference#permissions) page before you expose a Type to editors.

 ## Where to next